 We have a database of people who have registered on the website.
 This information is provided when someone registers in order, for example, to upload an event or order something from the shop.
 The information is not publicly visible but your username sometimes is (if, for example, you comment on a blog while logged in to the website).

-To comment on a blog you must be logged in to the website or provide your email address.
-You can post as yourself or anonymously.
-We require your email address in order to reduce spam and to notify you of replies to your comment.
+To comment on a blog you must provide your email address.
+This is in order to help us reduce spam comments and to notify you of replies to your comment.

 “Social sharing” buttons